Valhall-ai/prompt-injection-mitigations/README.md

 # 🛡️ Prompt Injection Mitigations

-A comprehensive collection of prompt injection mitigation techniques and suites. \(Rough draft\)
+A comprehensive collection of prompt injection mitigation techniques, literature, and software suites. \(Rough draft\)

 # ⚠️ But First, Some Words of Warning...